Emergent symmetry in mushroom-based foods

-\textit{Sensory survey---}For the sensory survey, we heat the plain fungi-based steaks, without spices or condiments, and prepare bite-sized samples.
-In accordance with our previous studies \cite{Dunne2025,StPierre2024,StPierre2025,Vervenne2025}, we recruited $n=16$, $n=21$, and $n=16$ participants to participate in the Food Texture Survey to characterize {\it{mycelium}} from Mushroom Root Classic Steak (Meati Foods, Boulder, CO), {\it{fruiting-body}} from Lion's Mane Mushroom Steak (OMNI, New York, NY), and {\it{protein mycelium}} from Beyond Steak Filet (Beyond, El Segundo, CA).
+We select a regularization parameter of $\alpha=0.05$ for all models to prevent overfitting and reduce the number of discovered terms \cite{McCulloch2024,Linka2024}. \\[6.pt] {\textbf{\textsf{Sensory survey.}}} For the sensory survey, we heat the plain fungi-based steaks, without spices or condiments, and prepare bite-sized samples.
+In accordance with our previous studies \cite{StPierre2024,Dunne2025,StPierre2025,Vervenne2025}, we recruited $n=16$, $n=21$, and $n=16$ participants to participate in the Food Texture Survey to characterize {\it{mycelium}} from Mushroom Root Classic Steak (Meati Foods, Boulder, CO), {\it{fruiting-body}} from Lion's Mane Mushroom Steak (OMNI, New York, NY), and {\it{protein mycelium}} from Beyond Steak Filet (Beyond, El Segundo, CA).
 We instruct participants to eat samples of the product and rank its texture features on a 5-point Likert scale with twelve questions.
 Each question starts with ``this food is ...'', following by established sensory texture descriptors \cite{Nishniari2018,Szczesniak2002}: {\it{soft}}, {\it{hard}}, {\it{brittle}}, {\it{chewy}}, {\it{gummy}}, {\it{viscous}}, {\it{springy}}, {\it{sticky}}, {\it{fibrous}}, {\it{fatty}}, {\it{moist}}, {\it{meaty}}.
 The scale ranges from 5 for strongly agree to 1 for strongly disagree.
+We provide end-point benchmarks to help participants scale their ratings, e.g., soft = 1 for stale bread and soft = 5 for mashed potatoes, but do not otherwise conduct any training.
 The participants first eat and rank the steak samples in the cross-plane direction, with the fiber direction perpendicular to the chewing direction, and then in the in-plane direction, with the fiber direction parallel to the chewing direction.
 Between the samples, we ask participants to cleanse their palate with water to minimize residual flavor, neutralize their taste, and standardize the sensory environment.
-We follow a fixed evaluation protocol consistent with our prior studies~\cite{Dunne2025,StPierre2024,StPierre2025,Vervenne2025} to enable direct comparison across datasets.
-This research was reviewed and approved by the Institutional Review Board at Stanford University under the protocol IRB-75418.\\[-8.pt]
+We follow a fixed evaluation protocol consistent with our prior studies~\cite{StPierre2024,Dunne2025,StPierre2025,Vervenne2025} to enable direct comparison across datasets.
+This research was reviewed and approved by the Institutional Review Board at Stanford University under the protocol IRB-75418. \\[6.pt] {\textbf{\textsf{Statistical analysis.}}} We analyze our data using custom Python scripts.
+We use a paired sample t-test for sensory data and Welch's t-test for stiffness data to compare the means in-plane and cross-plane. \\[6.pt] {\textbf{\textsf{Mycelium.}}} Figure \ref{fig03sup} summarizes the results of the automated model discovery to characterize the non-linear elastic behavior of the mycelium material in the in-plane and cross-plane directions for tension, compression, and shear up to 10\%.